-One might wonder whether other models of updating can accommodate this choice pattern.
-To answer this question, I characterize axiomatically the choice implications of a wide range of models of updating.
-I consider a framework where the DM chooses between ex-ante identical objects for each of which they observe a sample of signals.
-My primitive is the DM's choice between pairs of such objects.
-I consider choices that satisfy a separability axiom.
-The separability axiom states that if an object with sample x is chosen over another with sample y, denoted by $x \succ y$ , then when any other sample z is added, an object with sample x + z will still be chosen over one with y + z.
-Separability says that adding the same sample to two others does not reverse preference, which can be seen as a natural choice property.
-I show that separability, under mild regularity conditions, is equivalent to the updating rule being strictly monotonic in the likelihood ratio of samples, computed under the assumption that signals are iid with known likelihoods.
-Separability, however, rules out the earlier choice pattern.
-If $x \succ y$ , then separability implies $x + x \succ y + x$ , and $y + x \succ y + y$ .
-Transitivity then implies $x + x \succ y + y$ .
-This process applied 10 times gives that $x \succ y$ implies $10 \times x \succ 10 \times y$ , which contradicts the choice pattern of the thought experiment.
-Nevertheless, separability holds for essentially all models of belief updating as monotonicity in the likelihood ratio is a standard property.
-Furthermore, this result does not assume that any particular decision rule is used in evaluating objects, only that the agent prefers a higher probability of choosing a good object.
-Therefore the axiomatic characterization identifies the empirical content of a wide class of models and allows me to test them directly via a revealed preference approach.
+My theoretical framework features a DM choosing between ex-ante identical objects for each of which they observe a sample of signals.
+I consider the class of DM whose updating rule is monotonic in the likelihood ratio of samples, computed under the assumption that signals are iid with known likelihoods.
+Monotonicity is a weak assumption that holds universally for updating rules, and both theoretical as well as experimental works commonly feature iid signals with known likelihoods.
+Additionally, I do not restrict the DM to be expected utility maximizing.
+Theorem 1 shows that the choices of such DMs are axiomatically characterized by a separability axiom and mild regularity axioms.2 The separability axiom states that if an object with sample x is chosen over another with sample y, denoted by $x \succ y$, then when any other sample z is added, an object with sample x + z will still be chosen over one with y + z.
+Separability says that adding the same sample to two others does not reverse preference, which contradicts the thought experiment.
+If $x \succ y$, then separability implies $x + x \succ y + x$, and $y + x \succ y + y$.
+Transitivity then implies $x + x \succ y + y$.
+This process applied 10 times gives that $x \succ y$ implies $10 \times x \succ 10 \times y$, ruling out the switching pattern from the thought experiment.